kevinmershon/livestream-highlights/README.md

 demonstrating my insight and knowledge in the areas of Clojure, computer science, software engineering, entrepreneurship, etc. Please enjoy.

+Unpublished videos
+--
+A number of my previously available videos give away too much of the proprietary implementation of how my trading system works.
+As a result, those videos are no longer available for viewing.
+Sorry for any inconvenience this may cause.

 Twitch Schedule
 --

-I stream somewhat irregularly on Twitch.tv at [twitch.tv/codingandcoffee](https://twitch.tv/CodingAndCoffee) pretty much exclusively weekdays during Stock Market hours.
+I stream irregularly on Twitch.tv at [twitch.tv/codingandcoffee](https://twitch.tv/CodingAndCoffee) pretty much exclusively weekdays during Stock Market hours.